-- 1. At the Command prompt, enter GMOPTIONS. - In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click the entry you want to change.
+- 1. At the Command prompt, enter GMOPTIONS. - 2.
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click the entry you want to change.
 The dimension settings dialog box appears. - 3.
 To enable distance snaps, select the Use distance snap for placement check box. - 4.
 In the Snap value box, type the distance. - 5.
 Click OK until all dialog boxes close.